zriyansh/signoz.io/blog/2022-01-09-datadog-alternatives.md

 ![Cover Image](/img/blog/2022/12/datadog_alternatives_cover.png)

-DataDog is a cloud monitoring software that provides an array of tools for monitoring different aspects of For bigger enterprises it might make sense to shell out huge monitoring bills, but it's often out of question for small and medium size enterprises.
+DataDog is a cloud monitoring software that provides an array of tools for monitoring different aspects of your application and infrastructure.
+For bigger enterprises it might make sense to shell out huge monitoring bills, but it's often out of question for small and medium size enterprises.

 [![Pricing concerns for DataDog](/img/blog/2021/08/datadog_alternative_reddit.webp)](https://www.reddit.com/r/devops/comments/fp7xl7/warning_avoid_datadog_at_all_costs/)